 In 1820 young Joseph Smith entered a grove of trees near his home to pray to know which church to join.
+In answer to his prayer, he saw the Father and the Son: "I saw a pillar of light exactly over my head, above the brightness of the sun, which descended gradually until it fell upon me.

-In answer to his prayer, he saw the Father and the Son: "One of them spake unto me, calling me by name and said, pointing to the other-This is My Beloved Son.
+"...
+When the light rested upon me I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
+One of them spake unto me, calling me by name and said, pointing to the other-This is My Beloved Son.
 Hear Him!"

-(Joseph Smith-History 1:17).
+(Joseph Smith-History 1:16-17).